ProbablyClem/rtrTranslator/readme.md

-A tool to create translation files for the rtr librairy ("Add Link");
+A tool to create translation files for the rtr librairy ("https://github.com/ProbablyClem/RustTraduction");

 Instruction :